The Ultra Handy Japanese and English Example Sentence Finder

 私は彼女の沈黙は拒絶と解釈した。

-The prisoner was released.
+The prisoner was set at liberty.

 He acknowledged me by raising his hat.